New Zealand: An Epic Journey

 Solo travellers, this is a big one: 15 days of awe-inducing scenery and adventure through New Zealand’s North and South islands.

 But what to expect from such an epic journey?
 Deep breath…travelling from Auckland to Queenstown, you’ll swim with dusky dolphins in Kaikoura, tramp the Tongariro Crossing and vineyard hop through the world-famous Marlborough winelands.
-You’ll take a nature cruise through Milford Sound and marvel at Rotorua’s bubbling mud pools – not to mention kayaking on Lake Taupo and traditional Maori hangis…
+You’ll take a nature cruise through Milford Sound and marvel at Rotorua’s bubbling mud pools – not to mention sailing on Lake Taupo and traditional Maori hangis…

 If you’re looking to really make the most of your two weeks off, you can’t do much better than this.